mvsrgc/cofe/README.md

 Run a 4 minute timer (default):
 `cofe`

-Run a custom time :
+Run a custom time:
 `cofe 1h`
 `cofe 15ms`
 `cofe 0.5m`
 `cofe 30s`
 `cofe 15ms`

+Output to stdout with no decorations (and write to /tmp/cofe_status):
+`cofe --raw 1m`